eladcn/coronavirus_prediction/README.md

 The main.py file uses the DataGrabber class (source included) to fetch the required data from https://www.worldometers.info.
 The main.py file then trains 2 models using the fetched data and scikit-learn's LinearRegression - the cases in each day model
 and then the deaths in each day model.
-Afterwards, the file displays the models' predictions for the next day, as well as statistics about the models (the RMSE and R2 values), displays a graph for each model that shows how well they score and the functions that depict the trained model.
+Afterwards, the file displays the models' predictions for the next day, the functions that depict the trained models and displays a graph for each model.

 ## Output examples
 ### Terminal output